abhay-byte/minor-project-gtbit/server/src/api.md

 All professional endpoints are public (no authentication required).

 ### GET /api/professionals
-Get a list of verified professionals.
+Get all verified professionals, with optional filtering by specialty.

 **Query Parameters:**
 - `specialty`: string (optional) - Filter by specialty